atlassian/react-beautiful-dnd/README.md

 }
 ```

-- `payload`: An _optional_ piece of data that is passed to `DragDropContext` > `hook` functions
+#### Optional props

-- `isDragDisabled`: An _optional_ flag to control whether or not the `Draggable` is permitted to drag.
+- `isDragDisabled`: A flag to control whether or not the `Draggable` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
-- `disableInteractiveElementBlocking`: An _optional_ flag to opt out of blocking a drag from interactive elements.
+- `disableInteractiveElementBlocking`: A flag to opt out of blocking a drag from interactive elements.
 For more information refer to the section _Interactive child elements within a `Draggable`_

 ### Children function (render props / function as child)